 The lizard is said to be “shrill” in “his tune.”
 The animal is faintly personified as its small cries are describes as being musical in nature.
-This elevates it to a level above what one would normal regard a lizard on.
+This elevates it to a level above what one would normally regard a lizard on.

 Next, the speaker describes another animal, the “wild goose.”
 It is “homing.”
 The creature is single-minded in its quest to “seek…shelter.”
 It knows hat somewhere in amongst the “rushes,” or long grass, and the “oozing lichens” there is somewhere it can rest.
-From these first few lines one should have a clear picture of how the land is important to both plants and non-human animals.
+From these first few lines, one should have a clear picture of how the land is important to both plants and non-human animals.
 It plays host to a great variety of species which are only expanded upon in the final six lines.

 Late cranes with heavy wing, and lazy flight,